pyeventsourcing/eventsourcing-eventstoredb/README.md

 project and install the project's package dependencies into it, using the following command.

-    $ make install-packages

-It's also possible to also install the project in 'editable mode'.

     $ make install

 Please note, if you create the virtual environment in this way, and then try to